SaxoCatto/CHD1E/README.md

 SPECS:
-Input:
-T for number of tests. \*Enters*|
+T for number of tests. \*Enters*\
 N, K for aforementioned numbers (0 <--> 10^5) \*Enters*\
 N

-Output: Probability of Thanh being dumped, with precision of 6 decimal points.
+Probability of Thanh being dumped, with precision of 6 decimal points.

 Input:
 1